 - I ran the first-year linear algebra course MATH1002 for the University of Sydney Summer School in 2015.
 I took a much different approach to the course than in previous years, running the whole thing through a Wordpress blog.

 - I’m a keen amateur (very) photographer: all over this website you can find examples of my photographs taken all over the world.

 - Here I made a simple Python application which reminds busy expats to call their mums.

-- I very much enjoy jogging, particularly in new and unexplored places.
+- I very much enjoy jogging, particularly new places I haven’t explored yet.